 (Remember the Valentine’s Day episode?
 What did Cam and Mitchell do?
 They babysat while the heterosexuals couples went out.)

 Then there’s Jay and Gloria.
 Jay is old and rich.
-Gloria is relatively young and Colombian (read: poor).
-At first glance, especially considering it’s a second marriage, the relationship seems “modern” and by modern I mean it transgresses traditional, Christian family values.
+Gloria is relatively young and from a poor family.
+At first glance, especially considering it’s a second marriage, the relationship seems “modern” and by modern I mean it transgresses traditional Christian family values.

 – These kinds of relationships are in reality at least the byproduct of an unholy cocktail of lust and avarice.
 Except not in Modern Family.
 Jay and Gloria are married because they are deeply, madly in love.
 They’re glorified as the ideal couple, the exception to the rule.
 Their relationship is absurdly romantic, not modern.

 Modern Family then works because it gives us something new in very familiar terms: a progressive façade with a conservative heart.
 Homosexuality is castrated.
 Brash greed and lust are sanctified.
 All the while, the traditional family unit is at the forefront.